Thousands of Liberians in U.S. Face Deportation

 COOK: At a fundraiser for a Liberian church, about 100 people are singing and dancing.
 They're trying to raise money for their own building, rather than just renting space.
 But not all of them will be around to see the results.

-Ms. JUDY JOHNSON-MUSA: A lot of people have been talking about is all like sitting on a time bomb waiting.
+JUDY JOHNSON: A lot of people have been talking about is all like sitting on a time bomb waiting.
 You don't when - I mean, you know, October is right around the corner.

 COOK: Judy Johnson-Musa has lived in Rhode Island for 16 years.
 She works as a mental health counselor and she and her husband own their home.
 Her 10-year-old son is an American citizen, but she's not.